What Do Tour Guide or Escort Do?

 The states with the most job growth for Tour Guide or Escort are Utah, Florida, and Washington.
 Watch out if you plan on working in West Virginia, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.

-What Tools do Tour Guides and Escorts Use?
+What Tools & Technology do Tour Guides and Escorts Use?

 - Microsoft Excel